Immediate Steps to Take After the Bus Accident

 It is crucial that bus drivers check for traffic before changing lanes or entering busy streets.
 Bus drivers must obey the speed limit and slow down on the few days during the year when roads are wet in Los Angeles.

-Additionally, they must not allow themselves to become distracted by other drivers or electronic devices while driving.
+Additionally, they must not be distracted by other drivers or electronic devices while driving.
 It is illegal in California for all drivers to use a cell phone or text while driving.

 Driver fatigue

 It is irresponsible to drive a bus full of passengers while drowsy.
-Drivers who push through fatigue are more likely to doze off, lose focus, or miss important changes in the flow of traffic.
+Drivers who push through fatigue are more likely to doze off, lose focus, or miss important changes in traffic flow.

-Federal law requires all commercial drivers to adhere to hours-of-service regulations, which restrict the number of hours bus drivers can drive continuously.
+Federal law requires all commercial drivers to adhere to hours-of-service regulations that limit the number of hours a driver can drive continuously.

-Some Los Angeles bus accidents could have been prevented had the bus company performed proper safety inspections and repairs.
-When bus companies fail to replace worn or broken parts, it puts everyone on the roadway in danger.
+Proper safety inspections and repairs by the bus company could have prevented some Los Angeles bus accidents.
+When bus companies fail to replace worn or broken parts, everyone on the roadway is put in danger.
 An uninspected bus or a bus that has not been properly maintained may have overinflated tires that could blow, brakes that are ready to fail, or an engine that could catch fire.

 Other reasons